THIS POST IS SPONSORED BY THE

 - Bake for 45 minutes or until the fruit is bubbling and the topping is beautifully crisp and golden.

 Thank you to the Oregon Raspberry and Blackberry Commission for sponsoring this post and for supporting the hardworking Oregon caneberry farmers who bring us delicious berries that we can enjoy year round!
 And thank you to those of you who support the brands that allow Pass Me Some Tasty to keep cooking up the tastiness!
-Be sure to follow along with all of the tasty berry happenings in Oregon by following @oregonberries on Instagram and FB, @orbc on Twitter and @orberries on Pinterest!
+Be sure to follow along with all of the tasty berry happenings in Oregon by following @oregonberries on Instagram, Facebook, Twitter, and Pinterest!

 Disclaimer: All brand recommendations are purely my own opinion and are brands/products that I personally use and enjoy.
 This post may also contain affiliate links which I may receive a small commission from (without any additional costs to you).